deepak00944/agroKisan/README.md

 # agroKisan
 - A website to help the farmers.
-Well, I am not able to upload the whole file here because of the size of the model.
+- Note:- Well, I am not able to upload the whole file here because of the size of the model.